NicholasMcKie/shar-mod-creator/README.md

 # Short Tutorial
+Setting up your first mod is easy.
+We can start by specifying a name, for example:

+                     ***Futurama: Hit & Run***.

+We then need to specify an internal name.
+For example:

+                     ***FHAR***

+You can enter your own description, linebreaks and whitespace are trimmed and replaced with \n blocks in the meta.ini.
+An example of which being this:

+                     ***Welcome to Futurama Hit & Run, play as Bender, Leela and Fry and defend New New York from the evil mom corporation!***

-Setting up your first mod is easy, specify a name, an internal name, a description, and any other criteria you see fit.
-Enable any hacks you are going to make use of, majority of them come with pre-assembled templates which give you an understanding of how they work.
+Lastly, you can enable any hacks you are going to make use of, the majority of them come with pre-assembled templates which give you an understanding of how they work.

 Once your mod is all ready for packaging, hit the create mod button below the description box, you'll be prompted to export to a location of your choice.

 Your mod will be assembled in a folder which correlates to your mod's name.
 If your mod is in the **mods** folder used by ****Lucas' Simpsons Hit & Run Mod Launcher****, it will display in the mods list when you open that program, fully assembled.

 **Notes**
 - 3DPhoneBoothPreviews will generate a commented template, make sure you read up on the documentation before uncommenting it.